nxp-archive/openil_transAPI/README.md

 **ieee802-dot1q-stream-filters-gates.yang** and **ieee802-dot1q-psfp.yang** are augment models of **ieee802-dot1q-bridge**. **ieee802-dot1q-stream-filters-gates.yang** adds stream-filters and stream-gates feature. **ieee802-dot1q-psfp.yang** adds qci-flow-meters feature and some supplements to stream-filters and stream-gate.

+Especially, because there have no models about 802.1CB in [yang](https://github.com/YangModels/yang), we add **ieee802-dot1q-cb-stream-identification.yang** which based on *IEEE P802.1CB™/D2.8*.
+It will be replaced when [yang](https://github.com/YangModels/yang) adds related models.

 Flowing picture shows relationship between these models:

 ![model ralationsheep](./images/model-relation.png)